-New exhibit gets Rhode Island in on the Boston Tea Party
+New exhibition highlights Rhode Island's role in Revolution

-PROVIDENCE, R.I. – A new exhibit that highlights Rhode Island's role in helping spark the American Revolution has opened at the state archives.
+PROVIDENCE, R.I. – A new exhibition that highlights Rhode Island's role in helping spark the American Revolution has opened at the state archives.

-The archives in Providence have created an exhibit about how Rhode Island colonists burned a British ship, the HMS Gaspee, in June 1772.
+The archives in Providence have created an exhibition about how Rhode Island colonists burned a British ship, the HMS Gaspee, in June 1772.

 Rhode Islanders feel slighted because they don't get credit for their role in the Revolution.
 They feel Bostonians get all the glory for the Boston Tea Party.